GetUp/viralkindness.org.au/content/start-a-group.md

       doing them safely and effectively.

+      - Reach out to neighbours with a postcard

-      * Checking in regularly with vulnerable and lonely neighbours
+      - Check in with vulnerable and lonely neighbours

-      * Shopping for and delivering groceries and other essentials
+      - Organise an online meet-up or skills share

+      - Delivering food, medicine and other supplies

-      * Getting a prescription filled at the pharmacy
+      - Fill a neighbour’s prescription

-      * Delivering home cooked meals

-      * Walking the dog

-      * Help navigating Social Services applications, like JobSeeker or financial assistance

-      * Basic internet assistance, helping people order goods online, and tech advice

-      * Helping with urgent household tasks, like changing a light bulb

-      * Taking the bins to the curb and back on rubbish days

-      * Posting mail and picking up packages from the post office
+      - How can I pay for neighbours’ groceries?

+      - Drop off a home-cooked meal

+      - Walk a neighbour’s dog

+      - Support your neighbours to navigate rental advice

+      - Provide internet and technical assistance

+      - Help a neighbour access government services and financial assistance

+      - Help with household tasks

+      - Take the bins out

+      - Post or collect mail

+      - Become a penpal

-      * Setting up a street library where people can lend and borrow books
+      - Set up a street library or pantry

-      * Organise an online social meet-up

-      * Writing pen pal letters
+      - Brighten up your street
     title: Step 6.
 Neighbours’ needs are taken care of
 ---